getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'accountId': "accountId_example", // String | The account ID of the user.
 Required if username is omitted, otherwise must be omitted.
   'username': "username_example" // String | The name of the user.
 Required if accountId is omitted, otherwise must be omitted.
 };
-apiInstance.cloudidRestApi3IssueIssueIdOrKeyWatchersDelete(cloudid, issueIdOrKey, opts, (error, data, response) => {
+apiInstance.issueIssueIdOrKeyWatchersDelete(cloudid, issueIdOrKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {